kerenfu/JLDCF/README.md

 # JL-DCF (CVPR 2020)
 JL-DCF: Joint Learning and Densely-Cooperative Fusion Framework for RGB-D Salient Object Detection
 -Testing code is released!
--**News!** The Pytorch implementation (training & testing) of JL-DCF is now released.
+-**News!!!** The Pytorch implementation (training & testing) of JL-DCF is now released.
 Please step to the corresponding [Project Page](https://github.com/jiangyao-scu/JL-DCF-pytorch) for more information.

 ![alt text](./figures/JL-DCF_framework.png)